i-like-robots/simple-rate-limited-queue/README.md

 })
 ```

-#### `queue.schedule(fn)`
+#### `queue.schedule(operation[, addToFront])`

 Adds an operation to the queue and returns a promise which will resolve or reject with the result of the operation.
+Optionally place the operation at the front of the queue.

 #### `queue.pause()`